Top facebook2xnew Top youtube2xnew Top instagram2xnew Top phone2xnew 01425483692 Top email2xnew Email us Top search2xnew Join Basket Login

 How does a Pursuit Race work?

-From June 2025 onwards, there are two parallel fleet races.
-The MAIN fleet is finished at 2000, 67 minutes after the base time/ COUNTER start 00 .
-There is a parallel race for the SLOW fleet which ends at 1938, 45 minutes after the counter time of 00.
-The boat(s) in front of their respective fleet at that time win.
+There are two parallel fleet races.
+The MAIN fleet is finished at 1945, 60 minutes after the base time/ COUNTER start 00 .
+There is a parallel race for the SLOW fleet which ends at 1930, 45 minutes after the counter time of 00.
+The boat(s) in front of their respective fleet at that time win

 Entry

 The MAIN fleet is open to all boats.
-The SLOW fleet is open to any boat with a PN up to that of an RS FEVA (1244 in 2025).
-With agreement of the Race Officer or Robert M less experienced juniors sailing a boat with a PY less than 1244 may enter the 45 minute / SLOW race with a start time appropriate to their boat PN.
+The SLOW fleet is open to any boat with a PN from the Oppie (PN 1629) up to that of an RS FEVA (PN 1248).
+With agreement of the Race Officer, Rear Commodore Sailing or Operations Manager less experienced juniors sailing a boat with a PY less than 1248 may enter the 45 minute / SLOW race with a start time appropriate to their boat PN.
+Please note though that results will only be published for boats qualifying for the slow fleet (i.e. in the PN range 1248 to 1629).

 Prizes